onidino/CrudCleanArch_Spark/README.md

 TESTING
 ------------------------------------------------------------------------------------------------------------------------
-Jupiter (Junit) was used for making the tests, and HSQL for database tests.
+Jupiter (Junit) was used for making unit tests and HSQL for database tests.

 HSQL: https://www.baeldung.com/java-in-memory-databases